kkoomen/vim-doge/CONTRIBUTING.md

 ## Tests

-Running tests can be done by simply running `./run-tests`.
+Running tests can be done in a docker by simply running `./run-tests`.
 Use `./run-tests --help` for more info about the usage.

 # Tips